SHORT STORIES

 poetry, art and photography: accessible, obscure, soothing, disturbing.

-the November 2001 issue.
 We do not pay cash but we publish authors'

 bios and often link to their sites.
 Prose and poetry may be sent either